 That means you get higher search rankings by optimizing your title tags for search engines as they carry more weightage in search results.

 Quick tip: Make sure to include your primary keyword at the beginning of your title tag so it gives you an extra edge to get top rankings on Google (depending on the quality of your content and links you attract to the page though!).

 Just have a look at the below illustration.

 What did you learn from the above example?
-It’s always best for SEO if you can include your primary keyword at the very beginning of your title tag (it also gets #1 result in the above case).
+It’s always best for SEO if you can include your primary keyword at the very beginning of your title tag (it also gets the #1 result in the above case).

 If you want to increase your search rankings for a keyword, you must include it within your meta description tag at least once (don’t use your primary keyword within your meta description more than twice though).

 Quick tip: Your meta description impacts your overall search rankings.
 Do you know why?
 Your meta description is what most people read before clicking on your link on Google results page.
 By having a compelling meta description, you attract more click through rates which ultimately affects your overall search rankings for that term.

 3. Header tags: Header tags contain h1, h2, h3 and so on which specify a header for a document or section in a web page.

 As you can see above, h1 tag is the most important tag which carries more weightage in search engines (and you should use h1 tag ONLY once within a web page).

 The 2nd and 3rd most important tags after h1 tag is h2 and h3 and so on.
 You can use h2, h3 tags any number of times you want.
 These h2, h3 tags can be used usually in subheadings of your page.